spryker/spryker-docs/docs/pbc/all/search/202212.0/tutorials-and-howtos/configure-elasticsearch.md

 * Category (not yet available on frontend)
 The following sorting options are available:
 * By relevance (default)
-* By Price
+* By price
-* By Name
+* By name

-**Elasticsearch Enhancements**
+##Elasticsearch enhancements

-URL Redirects are a way to forward customers and search engines from one URL to another.
+URL redirects are a way to forward customers and search engines from one URL to another.
 For example, if a user searches “advent calendars”, they will see a search results page for this query and will be additionally notified about the URL redirect.
 The customer can then choose to follow that redirect, or browse search results.
-However, this capability is not available OOTB (Out Of The Box), and requires enabling in the Back Office.
+However, this capability is not available by default, and requires enabling in the Back Office.